 An example of this tension between pragmatism and meritocracy is the government’s insistence on maintaining a standardized national examination—the PSLE—while removing examinations for non-graduating levels to reduce grade-obsession and increase the joy of learning.
 The pragmatic adherence to “fair” standardized testing, as a tried-and-tested talent sorting mechanism, coupled with some education reform via the removal of other examinations, might actually render the PSLE more unequal in terms of access to private resources.
 This is due to the scramble for private tuition, as a result of parents’ paranoid need to assess their children’s performance.
 Thus, the persistent adherence to pragmatism can weaken meritocracy, revealing contradictions within Singapore’s metanarrative that might erode its legitimacy.

 Second, an insistence on the ideal family may also conflict with pragmatism, because it devalues citizens who do not conform to the aforementioned family ideal via discriminatory policies.
 For instance, new public houses are allocated mostly to married heterosexual couples, excluding singles and LGBT groups.
 Moreover, the government continues to limit civil activism that contravenes heteronormativity, evident from how requests to register LGBT activism groups as an organisation have consistently been rejected.
 Although it is also pragmatic to placate the conservative “silent” majority, incalculable costs are incurred.
 Such instances of rejecting homosexuality might signal a broader norm—an intolerant society that cannot embrace diversity—which also deters foreign investors repulsed by a perceived bigotry.
 On the local level, the state’s metanarrative disadvantages Singaporeans who cannot conform to it, who would likely feel more alienated from this national identity.
-This risks losing local, productive talent and, thus, brain drain.
+This increases the risk of losing local, productive talent and consequently contributes towards brain drain.